ktaylor63/southeast/site/content/news/service-and-state-of-north-carolina-strengthen-partnership-at-mattamuskeet-national-wildlife-refuge-s-lake-mattamuskeet.md

     link: 'https://flic.kr/p/jMESzk'
     caption: 'Mattamuskeet National Wildlife Refuge in North Carolina.
 Photo by Allie Stewart, USFWS.'
 tags:
+    - 'National Wildlife Refuge System'
+    - 'North Carolina'
     - Partnership
-    - 'North Carolina'
-    - NWRS
+    - 'Tundra Swan'
-updated: 'October 20th, 2016'
+updated: 'March 28th, 2019'
 ---

 **Swan Quarter, North Carolina** – Tomorrow Cindy Dohner, Southeast Regional Director of the U.S. Fish and Wildlife Service and Gordon Myers, Executive Director of the N.C.
 Wildlife Resources Commission, will strengthen a joint commitment to the conservation of fish and wildlife and their habitats on Mattamuskeet National Wildlife Refuge and its centerpiece Lake Mattamuskeet in Hyde County, North Carolina.